AndCWen/WordCloud/README.md

-# WordCloud
+# WordCloud Projects
-Word cloud project examples
+- This repository contains an example of a Python Word Cloud examining common themes in Nirvana lyrics.